 Use mini glue dots to add sequins to the center of all the snowflakes.

-Add foam adhesive squares to the two smaller snowflakes, then adhere to the card as shown.
+Add Stampin Dimensionals to the two smaller snowflakes, then adhere to the card as shown.

 You can play around with how you alternate the colors on the snowflakes.
 The first card I made I alternated between Island Indigo and Pool Party.
 The second card, I put Island Indigo in the corners and then pool party in the center around the sentiment.
 So before you stick anything down, play around and see which color arrangement you like best.